Imperial-Opentrons-Users/Yeast_Transformation_OT/README.md

 	$ cd YourFilePath/Yeast_Transformation_OT-main/Opentrons_scripts

-Run the script using python by typing the following on MacOS:
+Run the script using python by typing the following:

 	$ python YeastTransformationProtocol_API2.py

-Or Windows:

-	$ python YeastTransformationProtocol_API2

 Prompts will appear, as shown below.
 Enter the specific values for your experiment.

 ![Save GitHub folder on to your computer](https://i.postimg.cc/cLFZ72tb/Screenshot-2020-12-14-at-16-23-20.png)

-Ignore the following errors (They appear because the computer is not connected to an Opentrons:
+Ignore the following errors (They appear because the computer is not connected to an Opentrons):

 	$ /.opentrons/deck_calibration.json not found.
 Loading defaults
 	$ /.opentrons/robot_settings.json not found.
 Loading defaults